Naja nigricincta

-Naja nigricincta is a species of spitting cobra in the genus Naja, belonging to the family Elapidae.
+Naja nigricincta, or Western barred spitting cobra, is a species of spitting cobra in the genus Naja, belonging to the family Elapidae.
 The species is native to the deserts and drier regions of southern Africa.
 The species is largely nocturnal, and is often found while crossing roads at night.
 There are two recognized subspecies.

 Taxonomy

 Naja nigricincta had long been considered to be a subspecies of the black-necked spitting cobra (Naja nigricollis), but morphological and genetic differences have led to its recognition as a separate species.

 Subspecies

 Two subspecies are currently recognized under Naja nigricincta.
 The nominate subspecies N. n. nigricincta, commonly known as the zebra spitting cobra, zebra cobra, zebra snake or western barred spitting cobra, is given its name because of the dark crossbars that run the length of the snake's body.
 The subspecies N. n. woodi, commonly known as the black spitting cobra, woods black spitting cobra, is solid black and is found only in the desert areas of southern Africa.
 Both subspecies are smaller than N. nigricollis; with average adult lengths of less than 1.5 m.